Debatable Lands

 The Debatable Lands, also known as debatable ground, batable ground or threip lands, lay between Scotland and England.
-It was formerly in question as to which it belonged when they were distinct kingdoms.
-The name either signifies litigious or disputable ground, or it comes from the Old English word 'battable' (land suitable for fattening livestock).

-History
+It was formerly in question whether the lands belonged to either the Kingdom of Scotland or the Kingdom of England, when they were still distinct kingdoms.
+For most of its existence, the area was a lawless zone controlled by clans of "border reivers" which terrorized the surrounding areas.
+It became the last part of Great Britain to be brought under state control, when King James V of Scotland partially subdued the lands in the mid-sixteenth century.
+The territory was eventually divided between Scotland and England.

+Geography and etymology

 The Debatable Lands extended from the Solway Firth near Carlisle to Langholm in Dumfries and Galloway, the largest population centre being Canonbie.
 The lands included the baronies of Kirkandrews, Bryntallone and Morton.
 They were around 10 mi long from north to south and 4 mi wide.
 The boundaries were marked by the rivers Liddel and Esk in the east and the River Sark in the west.

+The name either signifies litigious or disputable ground, or it comes from the Old English word "battable" (land suitable for fattening livestock).